582Multimedia/Multimania-Capython/README.md

 - Have a well-defined purpose, inform, share, entertain, evoke emotion
 - Ideally projects would be authentic & creative, ideally solving some real-world problem
 - Use various media
-- Have clear direction and a consistent visual language across media [HLC]
+- Have clear direction and a consistent visual language across media
 - Incorporate some sort of user interaction
 - Apply design theory, practices and thinking